TAIFA-FIALA/taifa-fiala/ai-guides/Platform Description 23054edc4c7381989822c07b7ee61beb.md

 # Platform Description

 <aside>
-⁉️ **TLDR:** TAIFA-FIALA is a technology platform connecting African AI researchers and entrepreneurs with global funding opportunities through automated data collection, human verification, and a multilingual community hub.
+⁉️ **TLDR:** TAIFA-FIALA is a technology platform connecting African AI researchers and entrepreneurs with global intelligence feed through automated data collection, human verification, and a multilingual community hub.
 The system features personalized matching, collaborative resources, and regional support to increase African representation in global AI.

 </aside>